sandeepverana/Postgresql/Postgres-practise.md

 ```
 **Generalized Inverted Indexes(GIN)**

-Generalized Inverted Indexes, commonly referred to as GIN,are most useful when you have data types that contain multiple values in a single column.
+Generalized Inverted Indexes, commonly referred to as GIN, are most useful when you have data types that contain multiple values in a single column.

 “GIN is designed for handling cases where the items to be indexed are composite values, and the queries to be handled by the index need to search for element values that appear within the composite items.